 The body also has a delicate balance of hormones and depends on serotonin and melatonin to regulate good sleep and alertness during the day.
 Lack of sleep or interrupted sleep can disrupt the balance of these hormones, making you groggy during the day and restless at night.
 Poor sleep can also (logically) lead to fatigue, brain fog, memory troubles, and additional stress on the body.

 Things like earthing and using magnesium can help improve sleep quality and reduce stress while you sleep.
 I’ve also found that when I do have to work at night on the computer, using blue blocking orange sunglasses can help keep proper melatonin levels and cortisol patterns.

 Antioxidants can help counteract the damage done by free radicals and stress hormones in the body.
 I made a conscious effort to up my antioxidant consumption from real food sources.
-This meant lots of antioxidant rich fruits and vegetables, but also make sure you have adequate intake of Vitamin C and other antioxidants.
-Many people, especially in states of chronic stress, need to supplement with some of these nutrients to get adequate amounts.
+This meant lots of antioxidant rich fruits and vegetables, but also natural sources of Vitamin C and other antioxidants.

 On the flip side of this coin, most people also don’t turn their minds off enough.
 Let your “relax” mean “relax” and don’t relax by watching TV or doing another activity that causes activity without engaging the mind.
 Take time to pray or meditate and try to focus on the positive aspects of your life and the things you are grateful for.

 All in all, relaxation is easier said than done.
 Heck, I just gave you my own to-do list I had to use to learn to relax!
 But focusing on cortisol levels is a great way to reduce the physical impact of stress hormones on the body and improve sleep.